 3. Set specific standards of evidence, and provide incentive funding for schools to adopt and implement proven practices.

 The Every Student Succeeds Act (ESSA) boldly defined “strong,” “moderate,” “promising,” and lower levels of evidence of effectiveness for educational programs, and required use of programs meeting one of these top categories for certain federal funding, especially school improvement funding for low-achieving schools.
 This certainly increased educators’ interest in evidence, but in practice, it is unclear how much this changed practice or outcomes.
 These standards need to be made more specific.
 In addition, the standards need to be applied to funding that is clearly discretionary, to help schools adopt new programs, not to add new evidence requirements to traditional funding sources.
 The ESSA evidence standards have had less impact than hoped for because they mainly apply to school improvement, a longstanding source of federal funding.
 As a result, many districts and states have fought hard to have the programs they already have declared “effective,” regardless of their actual evidence base.
 To make evidence popular, it is important to make proven programs available as something extra, a gift to schools and children rather than a hurdle to continuing existing programs.
 In coming blogs I’ll write further about how government could greatly accelerate and intensify the process of development, evaluation, communication, and dissemination, so that the entire process can begin to make undeniable improvements in particular areas of critical importance demonstrating how evidence can make a difference for students.

 Photo credit: Deeper Learning 4 All/(CC BY-NC 4.0)

-This blog was developed with support from the Laura and John Arnold Foundation.
-The views expressed here do not necessarily reflect those of the Foundation.
+This blog was developed with support from Arnold Ventures.
+The views expressed here do not necessarily reflect those of Arnold Ventures.